icebreaker-nexxus/Nexxus/README.md

 # Group Project - *Nexxus*

-**Nexxus** is an android app that enables networking by finding relevant people during a professional event
+**Nexxus** is an android app that enables networking by finding relevant people during a professional event.
+Networking in a professional context is hard, we are looking for specific people, like people from the same school, a particular company or with a certain title.
+Nexxus helps find people who are relevant.
+With Nexxus, professional networking will not boring anymore :)

 ## User Stories